albi0025/PetProject/README.md

 - Pass data in as properties to a React component to change how it looks
 - Have some state that can change dynamically
 - Define functions that are passed to subcomponents

+## This is my change to the Readme - Tim